lcpz/lain/alsa.md

-Shows and controls alsa volume.
+Shows and controls alsa volume with a textbox.

 	myvolume = lain.widgets.alsa()